sdnewhop/grinder/README.md

   <img src="https://raw.githubusercontent.com/sdnewhop/grinder/master/docs/map_1.png" alt="Grinder Framework Map (1)">
   <p align="center"><i>The Grinder Framework can easily build an interactive map with found hosts in your browser</i></p>
   <img src="https://raw.githubusercontent.com/sdnewhop/grinder/master/docs/map_2.png" alt="Grinder Framework Map (2)">
-  <p align="center"><i>Also, The Grinder Framework can show you some basic information</i></p>
+  <p align="center"><i>Also, the Grinder Framework can show you some basic information</i></p>
   <img src="https://raw.githubusercontent.com/sdnewhop/grinder/master/docs/map_3.png" alt="Grinder Framework Map (3)">
   <p align="center"><i>...And some additional information</i></p>
 </div>

-### Information
+### Description
-To visualize gained data, The Grinder Framework provides an interactive world map with all results.
+To visualize gained data, the Grinder Framework provides an interactive world map with all results.
 Grinder map back-end that was written in Flask supports additional REST API methods to get more information about all scanned hosts or some particular host from the map, also it is possible to show some additional information about host interactively from the map.

 For example, the hosts will be automatically checked for availability with ping from back-end, also for every host many additional features are available: current host can be directly opened in Shodan, Censys, and ZoomEye web interfaces, the host can be shown on Google Maps with all available information about geolocation.
 Also, it is possible to make an IP lookup or open raw information in JSON directly in a browser or from your application with provided API methods.